pawelmhm/pawelmhm.github.io/_posts/2015-02-08-creating-realtime-scraper.markdown

 ## Making our client execute periodically

 Now we would like to be able to run our script at regular intervals.
-One simple way to do it would be by placing it in a while loop and using time.sleep().
-But this would be probably not perfect solution, we have to remember that our periodic task can fail.
-If we just place it in a while loop and exception happens execution will simply stop.
-Of course we can add it to while loop with some exception handling and some retry logic, but it could involve writing some repetitive code.
-Also imagine having many tasks that you would in this manner, having them all in one while loop with error handling specific for each one, it would probably be a nighmare to maintain.
-This is why Celery is such a cool thing, with celery you can execute your code asynchronously, add scheduling, Celery will execute them in tehe background.
-This is good as it isolates it from your other processes, allows you to save resources.
-It just runs your tasks in a cool way.
+As usual there are many ways to do this.
+You can set it up as cron job or you can even use Python's time.sleep() if you want to be really pythonic.
+I'm going to use Celery.
+Celery is an asynchronous task runner, it allows you to turn your function into a task that will be executed in the background.
+It will nicely handle all problems with your script, it can retry task, report problems log what happens etc. Running your process in the background and having something that manages is properly is huge benefit, your server app can just forget about this task, it can do its thing as it normally does without minding task running in the background.

-Making your function a Celery task is easy, we just need to create Celery app instance and decorate our task with Celery 'task' decorator
+Turning our Stack scraper into Celery task is easy, we just need to create Celery app instance and decorate our task with Celery 'task' decorator.

 {% highlight python %}

+# stack_scrap.py

 from celery import Celery
-app = Celery("hello" )
+app = Celery("hello world")
 app.config_from_object("celeryconfig")

 @app.task